-After dark each night of the Festival, multiple sites along the Wellington waterfront will light up with an array of large-scale artworks.
+After dark, the Wellington waterfront lights up with an array of moving-image artworks

 Throughout history, public spaces have been the setting for both shared catharsis and collective imagination.
 Into the Open is a programme of moving-image artworks that will be projected along the waterfront throughout the Festival.
 Responding to the programmes curated by Lemi Ponifasio, Laurie Anderson and Bret McKenzie, this three-week series brings into the open artistic visions of what it means to be human, together.

 Explore the artworks along the waterfront with this map

 Audio descriptions are available online and through the Blind + Low Vision NZ telephone information service each week by calling 04 389 3858 and keying in 662 to follow the prompts.

 Audio description is an auditory narration of the visual elements of each artwork for people who are blind or have low vision.
 Audio descriptions for each week are embedded online here.

 Large print versions of the audio descriptions can be made available by request. contact email@example.com

 Week One: Sat 22 Feb – Sun 1 Mar